List of tallest buildings in Iloilo

-This article lists the tallest buildings in Metro Iloilo in Panay Island, in the Western Visayas in the Philippines.
+This article lists the tallest buildings in Metro Iloilo in Panay Island, of the Western Visayas region of the Philippines.

 Iloilo City, the largest city and regional center of Western Visayas (Region VI) in the Philippines, has seen many developments invested in by the major players in real estate, such as condominiums, hotels, BPOs, and other infrastructure projects, since the beginning of the 21st century.

 The district of Mandurriao is home to a significant concentration of high-rise structures within the city.
 Prominent locations within Mandurriao, including the Iloilo Business Park, Atria Park District, and Sen. Benigno S. Aquino Jr. Avenue, showcase the notable presence of these tall buildings.
 Additionally, other districts such as City Proper, Jaro, and Molo also feature high-rise developments.
 The surrounding towns in the metropolitan area, namely Pavia, Oton, and Santa Barbara, are also actively constructing mixed-use developments that contribute to the growing skyline of Metro Iloilo.

 Tallest completed buildings

 This list ranks the high-rise buildings in Metro Iloilo.
 This includes spires and architectural details, but does not include antenna masts.
 The rankings are based on the buildings' total height.
-The two 18-storey, SM Strata Twin Towers, are currently the tallest building in Iloilo, standing at 84 meters.
-They will soon be dethroned by the 33-storey Terranza Residences in downtown Iloilo City, with a height of 116 meters.